 This is the second of 2 articles about alcohol and your health.
 Learn why drinking too much alcohol can be harmful in article 1.

-One thing to remember, says Reham Attia, MD, an addiction medicine specialist at Kaiser Permanente, is that changing your relationship with alcohol can take time.
+If you’re looking to cut down on your drinking, keep a few things in mind, says Reham Attia, MD, an addiction medicine specialist at Kaiser Permanente.
+One is that changing your relationship with alcohol can take time.
 You don’t have to quit cold turkey.
-Depending on a few factors, there are recommended drinking limits you can aim for to stay safe.
+You could try following low-risk drinking limits to help keep your habit in check.

 But at the end of the day — less booze means better health.
 Whether your goal is to cut back a little or quit altogether, here are some tips to help you get started.